BRUSSELS - Teams of journalists working on a grant-supported story can get assistance from an experienced mentor. Here’s why that is a good thing.

 Journalismfund.eu’s mission has always been to support in-depth and independent journalism.
 The ways in which we’ve been doing that have evolved along with the changing needs and demands of journalists.
 One of the more recent services we offer our grantees is the chance to get support and assistance from a mentor for a story.

-Nick Mathiason, who as a co-director of Finance Uncovered, has helped more than 350 people from over 90 countries publish stories on tax abuse, money laundering and corruption, is one of the mentors of our Money Trail grants.
+Nick Mathiason is co-director of Finance Uncovered, which has trained more than 350 journalists and activists from over 90 countries on how to investigate tax abuse, money laundering and corruption.
+Finance Uncovered then helps many of its participants publish stories on illicit finance.
+Nick is one of the mentors of our Money Trail grants.
 We spoke with him to find out how exactly a mentor can have a big impact on a story.

 1) A heap of experience